22

 2

 • Whoa, I thought that was a younger version of the female scientist, making her presence coincidental, not a time-travelled version, making her presence deliberate.
 I'll have to rewatch.
-Oct 7, 2015 at 19:05
+Commented Oct 7, 2015 at 19:05

 • @ghoppe, Looked like the scientist in the flight was her younger self?